TylorS/typed/apps/website/content/learn/05-server-html.md

 // @expect <script type="module" src="/src/client.ts"></script>
 ```

-Use `HtmlRenderTemplate` to interpret the document as HTML:
+Use `HtmlRenderTemplate` to interpret the document as HTML.
+Prefix the result with a doctype to enable standards mode:

 ```ts
 // @source examples/learn-5/src/server.ts#L18-L24